garyd203/graphql-guide/README.md

 ### Errors
 Over the wire, responses always have HTTP status code 200, even if there was a functional error.
 However, GraphQL clients should also be prepared to handle HTTP 500 (for catastrophic server errors) and network errors.

+There is an unofficial extension for embedding error information into the graphql response (Apollo error format).
+There is a further extension-extension for embedding error codes into the error information for programmatic error handling (`error_code` field).
+However, there are no extension-extension-extension's for well-defined error codes or annotating your schema to indicate valid error codes for particular fields or operations